Gracie Otto

 Gracie Otto is an Australian film and television director.

-Early life
+Early life and education

 Gracie Otto is the daughter of the Australian actor Barry Otto and Susan Hill.
-Actress Miranda Otto is her half-sister.
+Actress Miranda Otto is her half-sister, and she has a brother, Eddie, who is a teacher.

 She attended Burwood Girls High School in Sydney.
-As a schoolgirl, Otto represented Australia and New South Wales in Futsal (indoor soccer), and represented her home state New South Wales in school softball.
+As a schoolgirl, Otto represented Australia and New South Wales in indoor soccer, and represented her home state New South Wales in school softball, and considered a career in sport.
+However, thanks to a new course in screen production introduced by a teacher while she was there, Otto became interested in directing and editing films.